yuriverso/Calcio-Calculator/README.md

 # Calcio-Calculator
 Calcio, a Calculator Java project

-A calculator made in colaboration with the designer Giovana Dorta - instagram: @gidonnes
+An unordinary calculator made in colaboration with the designer Giovana Dorta - instagram: @gidonnes

-This is a project ment to test and practice the Java functionalities.
+Most of us have the need to do some calculations while driving through this crazy road called life.
+It is known that the calculators are very helpful in such subject, but calculating is only one of this project's features.
+Calcio also brings joy while beign fun to use, and for the tired and lazy eyes, a color change is very possible.